-Kung-fu kicks, biggest Bundesliga wins, Champions League final drama and Auba vs. Lewy: Saturday's encounter between Borussia Dortmund and Bayern Munich will surely add another intriguing chapter to Der Klassiker folklore.
+Kung-fu kicks, biggest Bundesliga wins, Champions League final drama and Auba vs. Lewy: Wednesday's DFB Cup encounter between Borussia Dortmund and Bayern Munich will surely add another intriguing chapter to Der Klassiker folklore.

 bundesliga.com has delved into the past of one of European football's most mouthwatering match-ups, dusting off the history books to bring you ten facts that will keep your excitement on the boil as we continue the countdown to Der Klassiker.

-The Matchday 11 encounter will be the duo's 96th Bundesliga meeting with Bayern having the edge over Dortmund, winning 43 times to BVB's 24.
-Goal difference in those games is heavily weighted in favour of the reigning champions, who have netted 179 times to Dortmund's 118.
+The DFB Cup encounter comes hot on the heels of the pair's 96th Bundesliga meeting, Bayern Munich emerging 3-1 victors at the Signal Iduna Park in November.
+Indeed, the Bavarians hold the edge over Dortmund in the top flight, with 44 wins to BVB's 24.
+Goal difference in those Bundesliga games is heavily weighted in favour of the reigning champions, too, who have netted 182 times to Dortmund's 119.

 2) What's mine is yours